matt0164/frizz/README.md

 The document structure can be broken down into two main parts: the head and the body.
 In the head:
 •	It declares the HTML document's language (lang="en"), character encoding (charset="UTF-8"), and viewport settings for responsive design (name="viewport").
-•	The title tag sets the webpage title as "Frizz Wiz".
+•	The title tag sets the webpage title as " The Frizz Wiz – Alpha [with version #]".
-•	The style tag includes CSS styles for various elements on the webpage such as body, form, div, img, and several specific elements with IDs like 'location-btn', 'zip_code', 'zip_code_label', 'submit-btn', 'weather_photo', and 'resultDiv'.
+•	The style tag includes CSS styles for various elements on the webpage such as body, form, div, img, and several specific elements with IDs like 'location-btn', 'submit-btn', 'weather_photo', and 'resultDiv'.
 This styling is responsible for the look and layout of the webpage.
 •	The head also includes scripts for jQuery and jQuery UI, useful for handling events, creating animations, and adding other interactive features.
-•	It links to a CSS file named new_slider.css from the application's static files.
+•	It links to a CSS file named styles.css from the application's static files.
 In the body:
 •	There's a top-level heading (h1) "The Frizz Wiz".
 •	A form (id="locationForm") which includes two hidden input fields for latitude and longitude, and a button to get the hair forecast.
 •	A div (id="resultDiv") which is hidden by default, and presumably displayed after a successful fetch of the hair forecast.
 This div includes a heading, paragraph for displaying results, and an image element for displaying a weather photo.
-•	Below this, there is a paragraph for extra spacing and a div (id="slider-container"), which contains another div (id="time-range").
-Inside the time-range div, a paragraph describes the time range and a slider for users to select the range of time for which they want the forecast.
-•	At the end, three JavaScript files named new_slider.js, fetch_forecast.js, and location.js are linked from the application's static files.
-These scripts likely contain the JavaScript functionality for the webpage such as fetching the hair forecast, handling slider input, and getting the user's location.
+•	At the end, two JavaScript files named jquery.min.js and location.js are linked from the web and the application's static files.
+These scripts contain JavaScript functionality for the webpage such as fetching the hair forecast using Ajax and getting the user's location.
 Key elements and attributes such as {{ color1 }}, {{ color2 }}, {{ url_for('static', filename='css/new_slider.css') }}, etc. are placeholders which will be filled in with actual data when the HTML is rendered by a web server (like Flask).
 The placeholder notation {{ ... }} is common in web frameworks to signify dynamic content.
 The whole webpage is designed for the user to get their hair forecast based on their location and a chosen time range.
 The forecast results and a corresponding photo will be displayed on the webpage after they have been fetched from the server.

-Run_waitress.py
-note: this file is only needed to run locally, not on a web server

-The code imports the serve function from the waitress module and the app object from the local_web_app module.
-Then it uses the serve function to start a Waitress server and serve the app on a specified host and port.
-It is only needed when the application is run locally with local_web_app (not web_app which uses gunicorn)
-Here's a breakdown of the code:
-1.	from waitress import serve: This line imports the serve function from the waitress module.
-Waitress is a production-quality pure-Python server for WSGI applications.
-2.	from local_web_app import app: This line imports the app object from the local_web_app module.
-The app object represents your WSGI application.
-The name local_web_app is the name of the module containing your application code.
-3.	serve(app, host='0.0.0.0', port=8000): This line starts the Waitress server and serves your application.
-•	serve: The serve function is called with the app object as the first argument.
-•	host='0.0.0.0': The host parameter specifies the IP address or hostname on which the server should listen.
-In this case, '0.0.0.0' means the server will listen on all available network interfaces.
-•	port=8000: The port parameter specifies the port number on which the server should listen.
-In this case, it is set to 8000.
-When you execute this code, Waitress will start a server and serve your application at the specified host and port.

-wsgi.py
-wsgi.py, is an entry point for a WSGI-compatible web server to serve your web application.
-WSGI stands for Web Server Gateway Interface.
-It's a specification that describes how a web server communicates with web applications, and how web applications can be chained together to process one request.
-Here's what each part of the script does:
-•	from web_app import app: This line imports the Flask app object from the web_app module.
-The app object is an instance of class Flask.
-It's the central object of your application and it's used to handle the web requests that your application receives from the web server.
-•	if __name__ == "__main__": app.run(): This is the entry point of your application.
-If this script is run directly (as opposed to being imported), __name__ will be "__main__", and app.run() will be called.
-This line starts your application's development server.
-It's important to note that app.run() is not used when deploying applications to production.
-When deploying, you'd typically have a WSGI server such as Gunicorn or uWSGI that serves your app.
-In the context of a Flask application, a wsgi.py file usually sits at the root of the project and is used to expose the Flask application object (app) to the WSGI server.
-The WSGI server uses this object to run the application.
-When you use a command like gunicorn wsgi:app, it means "run the WSGI application found in the app variable in the wsgi module".

 fetch_forecast.js
 fetch_forecast.js, is a JavaScript code that fetches weather forecast data from a Flask web application and updates the webpage's content based on the returned forecast.
 Here's what each part of the script does:
-•	window.fetchWeatherForecast = function() {...}: This line defines a global function fetchWeatherForecast which fetches the weather forecast.
-Inside the function:
-1.	var startHourValue, endHourValue, lat, lon, zipCode: Variables are declared and initialized to hold the start and end hours of the forecast, latitude, longitude, and Zip code.
-2.	var data = {};: An empty object data is created to store the request parameters that will be sent to the Flask app.
-3.	var url = '/weather_general';: The URL of the endpoint in the Flask app that will provide the forecast data.
-4.	fetch(url, {...}).then(function(response) {...}).then(function(json) {...}).catch(function() {...});: This is the main part of the function where the actual HTTP request is made to the Flask app.
-It uses the fetch API to make a POST request to the Flask app's endpoint, sending the data object as the request body.
-•	If the request is successful, it updates the text in the weather_result element with the forecast and advice returned by the Flask app.
-•	If a photo URL is returned, it updates the source (src) of the weather_photo element with the URL and displays the photo.
-It then makes the resultDiv element visible to display the results.
-•	If the request fails (either the Flask app returns a non-OK HTTP status, or there's a network error), it updates the text in the weather_result element with an error message.
-•	document.addEventListener('load', function() {...});: This line sets up an event listener to call fetchWeatherForecast once the DOM has completely loaded.
-However, the event name should be 'DOMContentLoaded' instead of 'load' to ensure that the DOM is fully loaded before the function is executed.
-The load event waits for all content, including images and other resources, to be completely loaded, which might not be necessary in this case.

-new_slider.js
-new_slider.js sets up a range slider that users can use to select a forecast time period.
-The slider will display the forecast for the current day from 10 AM to 3 PM by default.
-When the user adjusts the slider, the timestamps below the slider will update to reflect the new forecast period.
-Here's a detailed breakdown of what each part of the script does:
-1.	var dt_from = new Date(); var dt_to = new Date();: Declares two variables representing the current date and time (this is the starting and ending time for the slider range).
-2.	dt_to.setHours(dt_from.getHours() + 24);: Updates dt_to to be 24 hours from dt_from.
-3.	var min_val = Date.parse(dt_from) / 1000 / 3600; var max_val = Date.parse(dt_to) / 1000 / 3600;: Converts dt_from and dt_to from Date objects to seconds (since 1970/01/01) then to hours and sets them as the minimum and maximum values for the slider.
-4. The initial_from and initial_to variables are set to 10 AM and 3 PM of the current day, respectively.
-5.	function zeroPad(num, places) {...} and function formatDT(__dt) {...}: These two functions are helper functions for formatting dates and times.
-The zeroPad function pads a number with zeros on the left to a certain length, and the formatDT function formats a Date object into a string in the format of yyyy-mm-dd hh:mm AM/PM.
-6.	$('.slider-time').html(formatDT(initial_from)); $('.slider-time2').html(formatDT(initial_to));: Updates the HTML content of elements with classes slider-time and slider-time2 with the formatted initial time range.
-7.	$("#slider-range").slider({...});: Initializes a jQuery UI slider with the specified settings.
-•	range: true means that it's a range slider (i.e., it has two handles).
-•	min: min_val, max: max_val specifies the minimum and maximum values of the slider.
-•	step: 1 means that the slider's values increase or decrease in increments of 1.
-•	values: [initial_from.getTime() / 1000 / 3600, initial_to.getTime() / 1000 / 3600] sets the initial values of the two handles of the slider.
-•	The slide function updates the HTML content of .slider-time and .slider-time2 with the formatted current range whenever a handle is moved.

-update_hour_display.js
-update_hour_display.js defines a function updateHourDisplay() that updates the display of start and end hours on the webpage.
-Here is what each line does:
-1.	var startHourValue = document.getElementById('start_hour').value; var endHourValue = document.getElementById('end_hour').value;: Gets the values of the start_hour and end_hour elements from the HTML document and assigns them to startHourValue and endHourValue respectively.
-2.	var startHourDate = new Date(startHourValue); var endHourDate = new Date(endHourValue);: Converts the startHourValue and endHourValue from string to JavaScript Date object.
-3.	document.getElementById('start_hour_display').innerText = startHourDate.toLocaleString('en-US'); document.getElementById('end_hour_display').innerText = endHourDate.toLocaleString('en-US');: Converts the startHourDate and endHourDate to string format using toLocaleString('en-US') and updates the inner text of the start_hour_display and end_hour_display elements.
-Finally, an event listener is set up on the DOMContentLoaded event, which is fired when the initial HTML document has been completely loaded and parsed.
-When this event is fired, it calls the updateHourDisplay function and also adds event listeners to the start_hour and end_hour elements to call updateHourDisplay whenever their values change.
-This ensures that the displayed time is always up-to-date with the selected start and end hours.
+Let's break down the functions:
+1.	pad(number): This function pads a number with a leading zero if it is less than 10.
+2.	window.fetchWeatherForecast(startHourValue, endHourValue): This function is called to fetch the weather forecast.
+It retrieves the GPS coordinates from the HTML elements with IDs 'lat' and 'lon'.
+It prepares the data to be sent in the AJAX request, including the latitude, longitude, start hour, and end hour.
+It sets up the URL for the Flask app's endpoint.
+Then, it fetches the weather forecast from the Flask app using the POST method and JSON data.
+If the response is successful, it updates the forecast and displays any associated photo in the appropriate HTML elements.
+If there is an error, it displays an error message.
+3.	handleButtonClick(): This function is called when the 'Get My Hair Forecast' button is clicked.
+It retrieves the start and end hours from a slider, logs them, and calls the fetchWeatherForecast function with the start and end hour values.
+4. Event listener: This event listener waits for the DOM to finish loading.
+Once loaded, it adds a click event listener to the 'Get My Hair Forecast' button, calling the handleButtonClick function when clicked.
+In summary, the code allows the user to fetch the weather forecast based on their GPS coordinates and a specified time period.
+When the 'Get My Hair Forecast' button is clicked, the start and end hours are retrieved from the slider, and the fetchWeatherForecast function is called to fetch and display the weather forecast.

 Firewall & Other Tools